Raccoon

 How can I Help?

-Listed as Least Concern due to it's wide range and increasing population in some parts of the range there are threats that include hunting, trapping, and poisoning.
+Listed as least concerned due to it's wide range and increasing population in some parts of their range, but there are threats that are decreasing their numbers in more rural areas including hunting, trapping, and poisoning.

 Least Concern